Worship at St Nicholas'

 Christian worship is not just a Sunday affair; it is for every day.
 On behalf of the Christian community and indeed the whole town, the parish church worships and prays each day.

-Daily Prayer (also live-streamed on our Facebook page)
+Daily Prayer (Additionally live-streamed on our Facebook page)

-We very much value the daily cycle of prayer and a small group gather each morning at 9am to join in Morning Prayer .
+Monday - Saturday 9.00am.
+We very much value the daily cycle of prayer.
 Anyone is most welcome to come and join the clergy and lay people who gather each day for these prayers.
 They last approximately 20mins.

 Celebrated on Thursdays (market day) at 10.30am (followed by coffee & tea in the hall).
 It uses the modern language and is shorter and more informal as well as containing a "Thought for the Day".
 It is held in the Memorial Chapel.

-The church is open every day from early morning to late afternoon.
+The church is open from 9.30am -12.30pm Monday - Friday.
 You can enter church at any time you wish for a moment of quietness and prayer.

-If you have a request for prayer, for yourself, your family, or anything you wish, then please use the prayer cards provided on the Intercession Board which is just inside the main door of the church.
+If you have a request for prayer, for yourself, your family, or anything you wish, then please ring the church office (01692 408971) or, when the church is open, use the prayer cards provided on the Intercession Board which is just inside the main door of the church.
 Your prayer requests will be offered at the Sunday Parish Communion, and during the daily prayers in church.
 The cards are there for others to read and include in their prayer as well.

 Increasingly, people are learning the symbolic value of a lighted candle as a sign of Christ, the light of all our prayers.
 You may like to pray, and then in one of the chapels, light a candle to shine as a sign of hope and faith to others.